codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify.md

 ## About public apps

 [Public apps](https://help.shopify.com/en/manual/apps/app-types#public-apps) are built to connect to multiple Shopify stores owned by multiple merchants.
 This means you can use a single public app to access data from multiple different merchant stores.
 Public apps offer a low-friction way for merchants to link their commerce data to Codat.
-With this method, you build a single public app that provides specific functionality and then use its secure cedentials to authorize your access to Shopify commerce data.
+With this method, you build a single public app that provides specific functionality and then use its secure credentials to authorize your access to Shopify commerce data.

 _Listed apps_ are published on the Shopify app store whereas _unlisted apps_ are not.
 Only listed apps can be discovered directly from the app store by merchants.